pallavibekal/05_search_for_methane_on_mars_TES_EMIRS_instrument/README.md

 # 05_search_for_methane_on_mars_TES_EMIRS_instrument
 This folder contains programs used to analyze the EMIRS spectra + TES spectra to search for methane on Mars and understand if diurnal or seasonal variations exist

-# ABSTRACT

-The detection of methane on Mars, ranging from a few ppbv to ∼100 ppbv, and contrary reports of non-detection have intrigued the community for more than two decades.
-Reports of detection with Earth-based observations, from Martian orbit, and on the surface have been challenged on theoretical grounds, on the quality of the signal, and on the interpretation of results.

-The highly sensitive **ExoMars TGO’s ACS and NOMAD instruments** put an upper limit of a few pptv, several orders of magnitude below what was reported earlier.
-However, the ExoMars observations are made at fixed local times and are not sensitive to the atmosphere near the surface.

-The **Emirates Mars Mission (EMM)** provides near-global coverage of the planet every 9 sols.
-We use data from the **EMIRS infrared spectrometer** on board EMM during Mars Year 36 and archival data of **MGS/TES** to search for absorption at the C-H bending mode of methane at 1306 cm⁻¹.

-We report:
-- An upper limit of **4 ppbv (day)** and **10 ppbv (night)** for methane detection using EMM/EMIRS.
-- An upper limit of **2 ppbv** for methane detection using MGS/TES.

-These results are consistent with the latest **MSL** and **TGO** findings.
-Future observations with EMM will further refine these constraints.

 ## ABSTRACT
 The detection of methane on Mars, ranging from a few ppbv to ∼100 ppbv, and contrary reports of non-detection have intrigued the community for more than two decades.
 Reports of detection with Earth-based observations, from Martian orbit, and from the surface have been challenged on theoretical grounds, on the quality of the signal, and on interpretation of results.